Updated January 26, 2021

 The maintenance group accomplishes all aspects of aircraft and equipment maintenance to fulfill the wing's airlift, contingency, and support missions.
 In addition, they provide back shop maintenance and ground support equipment for the largest en route location in Air Mobility Command, while also operating Central Intermediate Repair Facilities for T-56 engines/propellers, wheels and tires, patient oxygen bottles, and precision measurement equipment laboratory supporting both EUCOM and CENTCOM.

 The mission support group supports the overall mission by providing security, communications, services, and personnel services.
+The group provides quality of life and customer-based services to tens of thousands of DoD members, families and retirees in the area.

 The civil engineer group supports and maintains the base's buildings and infrastructure.